git-creative-agency/GIT-Agency-SOP/readme.md

 ## How We Work on Projects

-Be prepared to have a project update each class.
+Make sure to have a project update before each class.

 ### File Management Structure